 - Eye Scream: Doctor Perceptron decides to drill through Bender's eye to get to his imagination circuits, despite there being a perfectly good access panel.

-- Girl-on-Girl Is Hot: The alter-egos of Leela and Amy, Leegolas the Centaur and Gynecaladriel, the Queen of the Water Nymphos were making out because Leegolas saved Gynecaladriel's life, and Greyfarn and Titanius spare a moment from their task of saving the universe to watch.
+- Girl-on-Girl Is Hot: Leegola and Gynecaladriel start making out after Leegola saves Gynecaladriel's life, and Greyfarn and Titanius spare a moment from their task of saving the universe to watch.

-- Gone Horribly Right: Roberto discloses his origins, that he was built by a team of scientists looking to build an insane robot.
+- Gone Horribly Right: Roberto discloses his origins; namely, that he was built by a team of scientists looking to build an insane robot.
 He maintains they failed, and will knife anyone who says otherwise.

 - Hair-Trigger Temper: Leela's temper is at its worst here, with her dragging everyone along to a derby just because of some insults from rednecks.

 - Heh Heh, You Said "X": When the Professor declares he's embarrassed just to be in the same genus as Mom's kids, the kids behind him chuckle at his choice of phrasing.

 - I Don't Like the Sound of That Place: Double Subverted with the Cave of Hopelessness.Frydo: Mr. Wizard, why is this place called the Cave of Hopelessness?Greyfarn: Oh, fear not, lad.
 'Tis named for its discoverer, Reginald Hopelessness...Frydo: Whew!Greyfarn: ...the first man to be eaten alive by the Tunneling Horror.